datavaluepeople/dvp-defining-docs/README.md

 - To generate money for partners/members
 - To grow for growth's sake

+## Explicit recognition of how we would fail

+datavaluepeople is deemed a failure if it fails to achieve the purposes above.
+This won't be because we have run out of money as we don't have any substantive overheads.
+This will most likely happen and be because we have fallen out with one another, which will most likely happen in a situation where we are under high-stress from external factors, which will most likely be due to taking on high-stress projects/commitments.
+This should always be kept in mind when deciding which projects to take on or clients to engage with.

 ## datavaluepeople principles and their trade-offs

 - Never hire under a hard time pressure: